geolr/rumau_docs_public/tmux.md

 Keyboard commands `prefix + ?`

 **Copy Mode**
+No interaction with the shell process any more.

 needed for:

 Scrolling => Mouse wheel, as I have `set -g mouse on` (?)